Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Requirements Verification Study

 In this initial study, we aimed to test whether our VR environment met the fundamental requirements for our framework.
 These fundamental requirements were (1) whether our virtual spiders could cause human anxiety responses and (2) whether we could measure the changes to their physiological responses.
 We require (1) as otherwise it is impossible to use a system for virtual reality exposure therapy, and we require (2) as otherwise it is impossible to apply EDPCG.
 We hypothesized that our VR environment met both requirements.
 To validate this hypothesis, we conducted a human-subject study with 23 non-arachnophobic individuals.

-Participants were first exposed to a relaxing environment for seven minutes, featuring natural elements like mountains, rivers, waterfalls, and trees, as well as the sounds of birds (Figure~{\ref{fig: relaxing}}).
-Next, participants were exposed to an anxious environment for seven minutes, depicting a morgue infested with spiders of varying sizes and colors, accompanied by eerie sounds (Figure~{\ref{fig: stressful}}).
-Seven minutes was chosen as a compromise between two bodies of work, {\cite{minns2019immersive}} {\cite{rowe1998effects}} which suggests intervals of around 1-5 minutes and {\cite{howarth1997occurrence}} which suggests intervals under 20 minutes (two 7-minute sessions and a 2-minute trial leading to 16 minutes).
+The study used a within-subjects design and presented two environments in a fixed order.
+Each participant was first immersed in a virtual environment (relaxing environment) designed to induce relaxation for a duration of seven minutes.
+This environment included natural elements like mountains, rivers, waterfalls, and trees, as well as the sounds of birds (Figure~{\ref{fig: relaxing}}).
+Afterwards, participants were exposed to another virtual environment (anxious environment) intended to evoke anxiety for seven minutes.
+This environment depicts a morgue infested with spiders of varying sizes and colors, accompanied by eerie sounds (Figure~{\ref{fig: stressful}})\footnote{Note that the relaxation-first order follows existing practices{~\cite{maples2017use}} and ensures anxiety induction is tested after a neutral baseline.
+Testing the reverse order was beyond our study’s scope.}.
+We chose a seven-minute duration as a compromise between two bodies of work, {\cite{minns2019immersive}} {\cite{rowe1998effects}} which suggests intervals of around 1-5 minutes and {\cite{howarth1997occurrence}} which suggests intervals under 20 minutes (two 7-minute sessions and a 2-minute trial leading to 16 minutes).
 We settled on seven due to the lack of existing data-driven guidelines in the field.

 The results of the self-reported anxiety through the Subjective Units of Distress scale (SUDs) showed significantly higher ratings ($p < 0.01$) in the anxious environment compared to the ratings in the relaxing environment using a Wilcoxon signed-rank test.
 In addition to self-reporting, our study revealed a statistically significant impact of virtual spiders on individuals' physiological measures (heart rate variability), providing strong support for our hypothesis.
 Further details of this experiment can be found in Appendix A.